-A century ago Nunney Castle partially collapsed and it was touch and go whether it would be lost forever.
+Nunney Castle partially collapsed a century ago.
+It was touch and go whether it would be lost forever.

 The decline of Nunney Castle started with a bang.
 On 8 September 1645 Parliamentarian troops fired a cannon through the northwest wall of the castle after a three-day siege.

 Not only was it an easy point to target, being at the foot of a hill, but the walls here were thinner because they had a staircase in them.
 The northwest wall did not collapse but remained as it was – with a large round hole in it – for centuries after that.